SofteqDG/ios-objective-c-coding-style/README.md

 * Indentation MUST use 4 spaces.
 Never indent with tabs.
 Be sure to set these preferences in the `Xcode → Preferences → Text Editing → Indentation`
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) MUST open on the same line as the statement.
 Braces MUST close on a new line.
-* There SHOULD be exactly one blank line after the opening bracket to aid in visual clarity and organization.

 **For example:**

 ```objc
 - (void)someMethog {
 	// Do something
 	if (user.isHappy) {
 		// Do something
 	}
 	else {
 		// Do something else
 	}
 }

 - (void)someMethod2 {
 	// Do something
 }
 ```